+Need a self publishing guide?
 There are many advantages to self-publishing as opposed to traditional publishing through a contract with a publisher.
 Not only is it difficult to obtain a relationship with a big publisher, it also means you as the author are giving up a lot of rights and freedom over the final product.
 If you opt to go the self-publishing route, you as the author and publisher are able to offer your final product at a much more reasonable rate as well as to advertise and market as you see fit.

 People often hire freelance editors via sites like The Editorial Department or even through advertising on Craig’s List.
 Even as the best writer around, an outside pair of eyes can make the difference in the ultimate quality and outcome of your piece.
 This is one of our most valuable tips in this self publishing guide.

 This absolutely includes the cover of a book.
 So to contradict the age-old saying of, “Don’t judge a book by its cover,” people will judge your book by its cover.
 Most self-published works that get overlooked are due to poor design/assembly.
 Do not skip this step when it comes to self-publishing a book.
 It is a reflection of your material and will contribute to the ultimate success or failure of your book.